Flootah/first_basic_c_programs/README.md

-# first_in_class
+# Bill Calculator
-in-class quiz, includes two programs to be written in C:
+includes two programs to be written in C:
 ## Restautaunt Bill
 calculate bill of a restauraunt by taking in the tax as user input, and selecting one of four meals randomly.